-Serious medical errors affect patients much too frequently, and relatively recent studies have continued to cite medical mistakes as a leading cause of death for adults in the U.S. Yet medical errors do not just impact adults.
+Serious medical errors or what is often referred to as medical malpractice affect patients much too frequently, and relatively recent studies have continued to cite medical mistakes as a leading cause of death for adults in the U.S. Yet medical errors do not just impact adults.
 Children and teenagers are also patients who seek healthcare, and medical negligence can result in serious and fatal injuries to younger patients.
 According to a recent report in Contemporary Pediatrics, certain types of errors tend to occur more often than others in pediatric emergency medicine, and those errors can be life-threatening ones.
 The type of medical error can depend upon the type of practitioner (i.e., nurse practitioners tend to make more diagnostic errors, while other types of healthcare providers make different kinds of mistakes more frequently).
 Yet it is important to remember that children are not immune from the effects of medical errors in healthcare settings, particularly in emergency departments.

 We want to discuss pediatric medical mistakes and what patients might be able to do to prevent them.

 One of the first things to know about pediatric medical errors in emergency departments is that, in general, emergency rooms are “high-risk area[s] where medical errors are likely.”
 As the report explains, emergency departments are “often extremely busy with multiple ill or complicated patients,” and “emergency clinicians often must make rapid decisions in a chaotic environment, so the chance for error is high.”
-At the same time, some pediatricians describe their offices in similar ways, suggesting that the risk of a pediatric medical error in an emergency department might be similarly likely in a pediatrician’s office.
+At the same time, some pediatricians describe their offices in similar ways, suggesting that the risk of a pediatric medical error or medical malpractice in an emergency department might be similarly likely in a pediatrician’s office.

 - What diagnosis they received;